donecollectively/stellar-contracts-site/src/pages/docs/reference/design-principles.md

   * Make the test pass
   * Run your full test-suite again and correct any problems found

+This is more a process than a principle.
+Practice it to get more familiar, then to get fluent, then fast and confident.
+You're going to go far!

+{% callout %}
-This is more a process than a principle, but it turns out that being test-oriented will also affect the design of your contract components - mockable transaction-helpers aren't just good for tests.
-They're great for design and tend to improve clarity of your (non-test) code.
+     Doing these practices will improve the design of your contract components.

+     Mockable transaction-helpers aren't just good for tests.
+They tend to improve code clarity and quality too.
+{% /callout %}

 A full automated test suite also serves auditing and certification process.